filipefalcaos/stock-monitor/README.md

 # stock-monitor

 A Vue app on top of Electron that tracks the performance of equities portfolios and options operations.
+Currently supported equities for price data include all the available on Yahoo Finance.
+For dividend data, only Brazilian equities are supported at the moment.

 ## Features